Written by Medicover Team and Medically Reviewed by Dr Alla Bhagyaraj

 Manage Heart Health

-- Regular Check-Ups: Regular visits to your healthcare provider can help monitor and manage heart conditions.
+- Regular Check-Ups: Regular visits to your doctor can help monitor and manage heart conditions.

 - Medications: Take prescribed medications as directed to manage heart issues.